 Mary Tarbox has been on the Mount Mercy nursing faculty since 1977.
 She previously worked as a pediatric nurse at the University of Chicago Hospitals and Clinics, and in various public health nursing roles.
 She holds an Ed.D. from Teachers College, Columbia University.
 She has been recognized as one of the 100 Great Nurses of Iowa for 2008, and was awarded the Iowa Nurses Association Region 2 Nurse of the Year award (2007).

 Chair, Department of Psychology, Sociology, and Social Work

 Prior to joining Mount Mercy she spent the majority of her career working with adults with chronic illness.
 Specific assignments included working with AIDS patients and their families at Parkland Memorial Hospital in Dallas, Texas, as the social worker in a regional cancer treatment center, and as the adult cardiology social worker at the University of Iowa Hospitals and Clinics.
 She has held several leadership positions in the Iowa Chapter of the National Association of Social Workers, and developed and piloted a healthcare access program at the University of Iowa Hospitals and Clinics.

-Colette Atkins maintains the overall academic integrity of Mount Mercy's adult accelerated programs.
-Her primary responsibilities include recruiting a diverse group of adult students, monitoring the program's effectiveness and student success and providing leadership within all areas of the program.
-She also chairs Mount Mercy's Sustainability Committee.
+Originally from Omaha, Nebraska, Reisinger came to Mount Mercy in 2006 as director of athletics.
+His responsibilities include recruiting a diverse group of adult students, monitoring the program's effectiveness and student success and providing leadership within all areas of the programs.